 Section 72 of the Veterinary Practice Act 2018 (the Act) requires that all veterinary premises in the ACT must be approved for use by the Board annually.

-From 1 July 2019, all premises will undergo inspections by the Board every four years to ensure compliance with the minimum acceptable requirements for veterinary premises, as set out in the Veterinary Premises Standards and Veterinary Premises Self-Assessment Checklist.
+All premises will undergo inspections by the Board every four years to ensure compliance with the minimum acceptable requirements for veterinary premises, as set out in the Veterinary Premises Standards and Veterinary Premises Self-Assessment Checklist.

 Apply for registration

 Application to register a veterinary premises: For all veterinary premises registrations.

 The services performed at the veterinary premises will determine the requirements and the type of registration granted by the Board.
 The categories for veterinary premises, as listed in the Act, are provided below:

 - Veterinary consulting room - means premises where a restricted act of veterinary science (other than major veterinary surgery or emergency care) may be carried out;